swarnanagidi30/sync-clock/README.md

 # Synchronized Clocks

-This projects has two clocks which has been synchronized.
+This is an UI project which has two clocks and which has been synchronized means while editing the time of one clock will update the other clock's time .

 ---